11.0 Post-Season Playoffs, Playdowns and Championships, Structure, ALLIANCE Manual of Operations (Minor Hockey Alliance of Ontario)

 .2 If the teams are tied in points:

-.1 The team with the best record in head to head regular season league games.
+.1 The team with the best record in head-to-head regular season league games.

-.2 The team with the best goal differential in head to head regular season league games.
+.2 The team with the best goal differential in head-to-head regular season league games.

-.3 The team with the least penalty minutes in head to head regular season league games.
+.3 The team with the least penalty minutes in head-to-head regular season league games.

 .4 Coin toss.